nod-ai/shark-ui/docs/setup/for_developers.md

 # Developer Setup

-Let's sink some teeth into SHARK UI!
+Let's sink some teeth into AMD-SHARK UI!

 ## Prerequisites